Family Health La Clinica seeks PPE

-Family Health La Clinica is in need of personal protective equipment.
-Those who would like to help can make handmade fabric masks to donate to the facility.
-All masks should be laundered prior to donating to avoid potential contamination.
-Wash on an appliance’s hot wash cycle and use the hottest dry cycle, then put the masks immediately into a clean garbage bag.
+Family Health La Clinica needs personal protective equipment.
+For those wanting to help, consider making handmade fabric masks to donate to the facility.
+All masks should be laundered prior to donating.
+Wash on an appliance’s hot wash cycle and use the hottest dry cycle, then put the masks into a clean garbage bag.
 Donations will be accepted from 8 a.m. to 5 p.m.
-Monday-Friday at 207 S. University Ave., Beaver Dam.
+Monday-Friday at 880 Herriot Drive, Mauston, and at 302 W. Lake St., Friendship.

-For more information on the mask pattern being accepted and instructional video, visit famhealth.com, or call 920-787-9450.
+For more information on the mask pattern and instructional video, visit famhealth.com, or call 920-787-9450.

 For those who would like to help but are unable to assemble homemade masks, consider a tax-deductible monetary donation in support of healthcare workers.
 Any amount helps and is appreciated.
 For money donations, call Laura Waldvogel, at 1-920-787-5514 ext.
 290, or Lisa Kilawee, at 1-920-787-5514 ext.
 251.